 Furthermore, the Trust believes that where there is the will, and through the use of constructive conservation principles, a compromise solution can be to made whereby the existing Carlton Tavern building is incorporated with a reduced in scale care home to the rear.

 The Council’s Planning Committee approved the scheme in October 2017 but brought it back for an unprecedented re-vote in December 2017, when planning consent was this time refused.
-The application is now due to go to appeal later this year.
+The application decision was upheld own appeal in August 2018 and since when the tavern has reopened as a public house.
 The Trust maintain’s its stance that this building should not be lost.

 CLIFFORD’S TOWER, Tower Street, York.
 YO19SA